 buscar algo (en un libro, diccionario)

-If you don't understand the word, look it up in a dictionary.
+If you don't understand the word, look it up

 PUT IN